15vrs/cmpe-327/qa327_test/test_cases/sell.md

 ## Test Case R4.3a
 The quantity of the tickets has to be more than 0, and less than or equal to 100.
-Ticket quantity 0 or less produces an error message.
+Ticket quantity of 0 or less produces an error message.

 - click on `#ticket-name` element and enter a valid ticket name for test_ticket
 - click on `#quantity` element and enter value `0`